decentralized-identity/bbs-signature/draft-bbs-signatures.md

 ## Validating public keys

 It is RECOMMENDED for any operation in (#operations) involving public keys that do not have an explicit invocation to the KeyValidate operation (#keyvalidate) documented in their procedure, that this check be performed prior to executing the operation.
 An example of where this recommendation applies is the sign (#sign) operation.
-An example of where an invocation to the KeyValidate operation (#keyvalidate) is required through the explicit call to [pubkey_to_point](#pubkeytopoint) (which calls KeyValidate) is the verify (#verify) operation.
+An example of where an invocation to the KeyValidate operation (#keyvalidate) is required through the explicit call to [PubkeyToPoint](#pubkeytopoint) (which calls KeyValidate) is the verify (#verify) operation.

 ## Skipping membership checks